How to cite this paper

-Within the Parabix Subsystem, all computations are performed in parallel, a block at
+Within the Parabix Subsystem, all computations are performed in parallel, a block

 a time.
 Errors are derived as artifacts of bitstream calculations, with a 1-bit marking

-the byte-position of an error within a block, and the type of error is determined by the
+the byte-position of an error within a block, and the type of error is determined

 equation that discovered it.
-The difficulty of error processing in this section is that
+The difficulty of error processing in this section is

 in Xerces the line and column number must be given with every error production.
 Two